barbaraaboagye/barbaraaboagye.github.io/_posts/2023-12-15-Data-Cleaning-for-School-And-Scholarship-Search.md

    - Retrieves information about the dataset.

 3. Features Selection :
-   - Identifies the necessary feature
+   - Identifies the necessary features
    - Creates a new DataFrame with selected features.

 4. Splitting Columns into Separate Rows :